spil-peter-forgacs/move37/README.md

 # move37

-This repository is related to https://www.theschool.ai/courses/move-37-course/
+This repository is related to https://www.theschool.ai/courses/move-37-course/ and https://github.com/colinskow/move37

 ## Homework_Assignment_Week2

-This solution based on https://github.com/aaksham/frozenlake
+This solution is based on https://github.com/aaksham/frozenlake

 ### How to run